armory/docs/content/en/includes/cdaas/deploy/preview-link-details.md

 You can configure multiple `exposeServices` entries, each having a different expiration time.

-The links to the exposed services would be available for further use in webhook's body template.
+The links to the exposed services would be available for further use in webhooks.
-The naming convention for such links is following `armory.preview-<service-name-1>`.
+The naming convention for such links is following `armory.preview.<service-name-1>`.

 **Example**